Zine: The 2010s and modern zine activism

+Gender and sexuality continue to be a part of zine culture to this day.
+Due to increased online political participation as a result of the Covid-19 pandemic zine-making experienced a resurgence in the modern feminist movement.
+Zine-culture was shaped into a "digitally-networked feminist practice" where activism was collaboratively and freely shared across physical and online mediums.

+Zines in United States political discourse

+In various urban regions of the United States, zines have played a variety of roles relating to social conditions and political issues, often linked to major popular movements and trends such as the civil rights movement and the antiwar movement.
+During the 1960s, the rise of the counterculture contributed greatly to the popularity of zines.
+In many cities, zines continued onward during the 1980s and 1990s, but around the 2000s, many zines moved on to the Web instead of remaining in print form.

+During the 1960s, one result of the counterculture was the sudden appearance of an underground hippie press in several U.S. cities.
+Among the first of these was the Los Angeles Free Press, which began in May 1964 as a broadside entitled The Faire Free Press.
+This was soon followed by the Berkeley Barb in August 1965, the East Village Other of New York, in October 1965, The Fifth Estate, in Detroit in November 1965, and East Lansing's The Paper in December 1965.
+By 1966 the Underground Press Syndicate had been organized; 80 presses of U.S. and Canada came to a conference sponsored by Middle Earth in Iowa City.
+Liberation News Service — located in Washington, D.C., then New York, then split between New York and a commune in rural Massachusetts – served up alternative stories to the underground press world.

 Distribution and circulation

 Zines are sold, traded or given as gifts at symposiums, publishing fairs, record and book stores and concerts, via independent media outlets, zine 'distros', mail order or through direct correspondence with the author.
 They are also sold online on distro websites, Etsy shops, blogs, or social networking profiles and are available for download.
 While zines are generally self-published, there are a few independent publishers who specialize in art zines such as Nieves Books in Zurich, founded by Benjamin Sommerhalder, and Café Royal Books founded by Craig Atkinson in 2005.
 In recent years a number of photocopied zines have risen to prominence or professional status and have found wide bookstore and online distribution.
 Notable among these are Giant Robot, Dazed & Confused, Bust, Bitch, Cometbus, Doris, Brainscan, The Miscreant, and Maximum RocknRoll.

 There are many catalogued and online based mail-order distros for zines.
 The longest running distribution operation is Microcosm Publishing in Portland, Oregon.
 Some other longstanding operations include Great Worm Express Distribution in Toronto, CornDog Publishing in Ipswich in the UK, Café Royal Books in Southport in the UK, AK Press in Oakland, California, Missing Link Records in Melbourne and Wasted Ink Zine Distro in Phoenix, AZ.